 - Know your floor and stick to it—Figure out what the absolute minimum you’re willing to take is and don’t let the attractiveness of the role or company deter you from demanding it.
 If you can’t cover your expenses, save for retirement or afford a vacation, you’ll quickly start resenting the company for low-balling you (and yourself for taking it).

-- It’s all about the Benjamins—Stock options and equity are great perks in an offer but, unless you’re already independently wealthy, your cash compensation should be the driving factor in the merit of an offer since those other things panning out is far from a sure thing.
+- It’s all about the Benjamins—Stock options and equity are great perks in an offer.
+However, unless you’re already independently wealthy, your cash compensation should be the driving factor in the merit of an offer since those other things panning out is far from a sure thing.
 The same goes for free food and on-site massages.

 - Start on a positive note—Settling for a lower number than your ideal salary is OK, but you want to start your job feeling good about the move and not offended or remorseful about your package.